Sipat Thermal Power Station

-Sipat Super Thermal Power Station is located at Sipat in Bilaspur district in state of Chhattisgarh.
-The power plant is one of the coal based power plants of NTPC.
-The coal for the power plant is sourced from Dipika Mines of South Eastern Coalfields Limited.
+Sipat Super Thermal Power Station is located at Sipat in Bilaspur district in the state of Chhattisgarh.
+It is one of the coal based power plants of NTPC.
+The coal for the plant is sourced from Dipika Mines of South Eastern Coalfields Limited.

-The project has an installed capacity of 2980 MW consisting of two stages, stage one which got commissioned late was of 3 units of 660 MW each involving super-critical boilers technology and stage two consisted of 2 units of 500 MW each.
+The project has an installed capacity of 2980 MW, consisting of two stages.
+Stage one was of 3 units of 660 MW each, involving super-critical boilers technology, and stage two consisted of 2 units of 500 MW each.

 PM Manmohan Singh inaugurated the Sipat Thermal Power Plant on September 20, 2013.